iambritishdaniel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 for each of the observations grouped by subject identifier and activity.

-The columns in this file mirror those in `tidy_data.txt`, but include the additional "mean_" prefix only the column labels to differentiate between the two data sets.
+The columns in this file mirror those in `tidy_data.txt`, but include the additional "mean_" prefix on the column labels to differentiate between the two data sets.
 The data set is 180 rows of 68 columns:

  1. `mean_time_body_acceleration_mean_xaxis`